 2. Gather Documentation: Collect receipts and documentation of the insulation upgrades and keep them organized for filing your taxes.
 This includes receipts for materials, installation costs, and any energy audits conducted.

 3. Check the Deadlines: Pay attention to the deadlines for claiming insulation tax credits, which may vary yearly.
-Most tax credits for energy-efficient upgrades must be claimed on your tax return for the year the upgrades were completed.
+Claim the credits using the IRS Form 5695 as part of your tax return for the year the upgrades are completed.
+Keep in mind the total annual limit of $3,200 for all qualified energy-efficient home improvements.

 4. File Your Taxes: Include the necessary forms or information to claim the insulation tax credits when you file your taxes.
 This may include Form 5695 or any other documents required by your tax preparer or software.